Anti-Scam Guide: Protect Your Wallet and Your Peace of Mind

 Suspicious Payment Methods

-Requests to pay via direct bank transfer to unknown individuals, gift cards, or cash apps that don't offer buyer protection are payment methods often used by scammers because they are difficult to trace or reverse.
+Requests to pay via direct bank transfer to unknown individuals, gift cards, or money apps that offer no buyer protection are payment methods frequently used by scammers because they are difficult to trace or reverse.
 [3]

-The recurrence of these "red flags" across various types of scams indicates that they are universal social engineering tactics, reflecting the scammer's mindset.
-Teaching these generic indicators is more effective than simply listing scam types, as it equips the user with a framework to identify new scam variations.
-This reinforces the idea that protection isn't limited to technology, but to the user's digital literacy and emotional intelligence.
+The recurrence of these "red flags" in various types of scams indicates that they are universal social engineering tactics, reflecting the scammer's mindset.
+Teaching these generic indicators is more effective than simply listing types of scams, as it equips the user with a thought framework to identify new variations of scams.
+This reinforces the idea that protection is not limited to technology, but also includes digital literacy and the user's emotional intelligence.

 Table: Scam Alert!
 Common Red Flags